 BlenderDiplom interviews Brecht van Lommel, the main developer behind Cycles, Blender's new render engine with realtime-preview.
 Find out why he started Cycles, what is planned for the future and why Cycles supports CPU, OpenCL and CUDA.

-BD: Your Brecht Van Lommel, the main coder of Cycles, the new Render Engine for Blender 2.61.
+BD: You're Brecht Van Lommel, the main coder of Cycles, the new Render Engine for Blender 2.61.
 How came it that you started working on a completely new render engine for Blender?

 BD: Just half time?